jvatic/sql-schema/README.md

 # -> writing ./schema/schema.sql

 # generate a migration after editing the schema file
+sql-schema migration \
-sql-schema migration --name my_new_migration \
+    --name my_new_migration \ # default is "generated_migration"
-    --include-down true \ # default is true if any down migration exists --schema-path ./schema/schema.sql \ # this is the default value --migrations-dir ./schema/migrations # this is the default value
+    --include-down true \ # default is true if any down migration exists OR if there aren't any --schema-path ./schema/schema.sql \ # this is the default value --migrations-dir ./schema/migrations # this is the default value
 # -> writing schema/migrations/1739486729_my_new_migration.up.sql